aimms/how-to/Articles/596/596-mysql-db-cloud.rst

 We have further enhanced DB Tunnel app such that it can report errors when it can not start the tunnel.
 Example scenarios/error messages are:

 	* When the local port is already in use on the same machine by any other application. -- ``pro::tunnel::TunnelStart : while binding to tcp://localhost:3306``
-	* When AIMMS PRO User does not have access to the Tunnel. -- ``pro::tunnel::TunnelStart : Access denied``
+	* When the user does not have access to the Tunnel. -- ``pro::tunnel::TunnelStart : Access denied``
 	* When TunnelName is not found. -- ``pro::tunnel::TunnelStart : Tunnel not found``

 .. image:: images/dbtunnel_error.png